Revisiting Performance Claims for Chest X-Ray Models Using Clinical Context: Data and Experimental Setup

-\paragraph{Training Classifiers using Language Model (LM) Embeddings} In order to train classification models on prior notes, we first embedded all prior notes (after basic preprocessing) using an open weight language model (Mistral-7B-Instruct-v0.1).
-Treating these features as fixed, we then trained classifiers to predict the image label, where we used 5-fold stratified group cross-validation to select the model class (and hyperparameters) from a set of 11 standard classification models in \texttt{sklearn}.
-The ``subject\_id'' was designated as the grouping variable to ensure that all data from a single patient resided within the same fold during cross-validation, preventing patient-level data leakage between folds.
-The model and hyperparameter combination yielding the highest mean cross-validation AUROC for each label was selected as the best classifier to be used in downstream analyses, after performing isotonic regression to calibrate the classifier.
-See the Appendix for full details of the text pre-processing, details of the embedding approach, hyperparameter and model selection, and post-selection calibration.
+\paragraph{Training Classifiers using Language Model (LM) Embeddings} To capture the clinical context contained in prior notes, we evaluated a diverse set of text representations and classification heads.
+We first embedded all prior notes (after basic preprocessing) using six distinct open-weight language models: Mistral-7B-v0.1 (\citet{jiang2023mistral7b}), PubMedBERT (\citet{Gu_2021}), BERT (\citet{devlin2019bertpretrainingdeepbidirectional}), ClinicalBERT (\citet{huang2020clinicalbertmodelingclinicalnotes}), BioLinkBERT (\citet{yasunaga2022linkbert}), and RoBERTa (\citet{DBLP:journals/corr/abs-1907-11692}).
+Treating these embeddings as fixed feature representations, we trained classifiers to predict the image label from the text of prior discharge summaries alone.
+We performed a hyperparameter sweep using 5-fold stratified group cross-validation to select the optimal model class and hyperparameters from a set of 11 standard classification algorithms in \texttt{sklearn}.
+The \enquote{subject\_id} was designated as the grouping variable to ensure that all data from a single patient resided within the same fold during cross-validation, preventing patient-level data leakage between folds.
+For each label, we selected the combination of language model encoder, classification architecture, and hyperparameters that yielded the highest mean cross-validation AUROC.
+Finally, the selected classifiers were calibrated using Platt scaling (sigmoid) prior to downstream analysis.
+See \cref{sec:Experimental Details} for full details on text pre-processing, embedding extraction, the hyperparameter search space, and the best performing configurations.